 We cover all Electrically Assisted Pedal Cycles (EAPCs).

 From e-cargo bikes to electric folding bikes, from e-MTBs to electric road bikes, we cover them all!

 Yes.
-They're a vital part of an e-bike so it's important to keep them safe.
+They're a vital part of your bike so it's important to keep them safe.

-Batteries can be vulnerable to theft and accidental damage, so it’s a good idea to make sure it’s protected.
+Batteries can be vulnerable to theft and accidental damage, so it’s a good idea to make sure everything's protected.

-Being backed by Laka means all e-bike battery mishaps and malfunctions are covered.
+Being backed by Laka means all battery mishaps and malfunctions are covered.